-** Yawning: I’ve never yawned more than when in withdrawal.
-Some sort of chemical misfire of the brain that is very common during the detox process.
+** Yawning: I’ve never yawned more than when I was in withdrawal.
+It’s due to some sort of chemical misfire in the brain that is very common during the detox process.
 So in addition to looking and feeling awful, everyone around you will think that you’re terribly rude.
 It’s kind of funny… unless you’re the yawner.

-** Goose-Flesh (goose-bumps): Goose-bumps are the by-product of the shivering that you’ll have during withdrawals.
-Although not terribly uncomfortable, they are prevalent throughout the withdrawal process and will probably rival any prior goose bumps you’ve had; both in size and quantity.
+** Goose flesh (goose-bumps): Goose-bumps are the by-product of the shivering that you’ll experience during withdrawals.
+Although not terribly uncomfortable, they are prevalent throughout the withdrawal process and will probably rival any prior goose bumps you’ve ever had, both in size and quantity.

 ***Back pain: Usually lower back pain but sometimes it can also be in the thoracic region (middle back)…basically, pain in your back.

 *** Shivering: Throughout your withdrawal process, you’ll either be shivering and cold, or hot and sweaty.
 It will be rare that you’re ever totally comfortable from a body temperature standpoint and it will become a constant battle to keep either cool or warm enough.